18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

 others' interests in a structured unity while believing (in part correctly) that they are doing so autonomously.
-In this description, capitalism is like a vast machine that indeed has an engine (a basic premise of capital accumulation, a basic engine of the labor-capital contradiction), but also millions of other components that all perform different functions that act together and which cannot be discarded as somehow less central or less important than that engine.
+In this description, capitalism is like a vast machine that indeed has an engine (capital accumulation; even within that engine we can identify parts like a "motor" of the labor-capital contradiction), but it also has millions of other components that all perform different functions that act together and which cannot be discarded as somehow less central or less important than that engine.
 None of them can be properly seen as "noncapitalist" in any absolute sense, and even if this machine is a complex unity composed of other apparent modes of production, as a whole it functions as a capitalist one.
-This is in no way to write these individual components off with a blanket maneuever as evil or to express a general pessimism around change, only that I believe the next world will have to be born out of this one.
+This is in no way to write these individual components off with a blanket maneuever as evil or to express a general pessimism around change.
+It's only to say that I believe the next world will have to be born out of this one.

 The university as an institution to promote liberal multiculturalism autonomously from other entities has been a